candango/automatoes/README.md

 > Just saying... you know the drill right?
 Same as before.
 > 1. manuale the Let's Encrypt! message and you can issue the certificate

-* If any challenge fails we delete the order file as the order will be set as invalid in the server.
+* If any challenge fails we delete the order file because it will be invalid in the server side.
 Invalid orders are considered fulfilled and not pending, we can discard them.
-* If you hit Ctrl+c, the order will start from the server state as we can continue to process from the local file stored.
-Even challenges will be maintained, in a case when one challenge is validated and 2 are pending, if a Ctrl+c was hit, were recognize that in the next attempt.
+* If you hit Ctrl+c, the order will start from the state found in the local file stored.
+Even challenges will be maintained, in a case when one challenge is validated and 2 are pending, if Ctrl+c was hit, we'll recognize them in a next attempt.
-* If you call issue and there is an existent invalid order file than we delete the order and a new one is created.
+* If you call the authorize command and there is an existent invalid order, this one will be deleted, and a new order will be created.

 > `manuale issue domain.com other.domain.com`

 > 1. /acme/order/<order_id>/finalize is called with the pem generated
 > or the one provided by you
-> 1. /acme/cert/<cert_id> is called and we place keys like we use to do before
+> 1. /acme/cert/<cert_id> is called, and we place keys like we use to do before
 > 1. we're done!

 * If you try to issue certificates for a domain sequence and an oder is pending